Skip to content

 Check the country and Region of your outbound campaign

 You can place outbound campaign calls to destination numbers only in supported countries and AWS Regions.
-Also, the source phone number that you use for the campaign must be located in the country where the outbound campaign destination numbers are located.
+The source phone number that you use for the campaign must be located in the same country as the destination numbers.

 Note: For Australia and New Zealand outbound campaigns, you must have a dedicated phone number.
-You must create an AWS Support case to request the dedicated phone number and the campaign.
+To make campaign calls to Mexico, you must use a high volume outbound communication (HVOC) number.
+To request the dedicated phone number and campaign, you must create an AWS Support case.
+For more information, see FAQs.

 Review your outbound contacts

-To determine whether StartOutboundVoiceContact is generated between Amazon Pinpoint and Amazon Connect, review the contact record.
+To determine whether Amazon Pinpoint and Amazon Connect generate StartOutboundVoiceContact, review the contact record.
 To view a list of contact IDs that an Amazon Pinpoint journey generated, apply the Initiation method: API filter.

 If the outbound call fails, then the contact ID doesn't appear when you search for contacts.
 To verify call failures, run the describe-contact command to determine whether the call is successful for the specific contact ID.
-If the InitiationTimestamp and DisconnectTimestamp are within milliseconds, then the call isn't successful.
+If the InitiationTimestamp and DisconnectTimestamp are within milliseconds of each other, then the call isn't successful.

 If you reach your campaign quotas, then your outbound call might be unsuccessful.